vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ---

-## 11. What is SwiftUI App Lifecycle?
+## 11. What is the SwiftUI App Lifecycle?

 ### Answer:
 SwiftUI uses the `@main` App protocol